feihong/sagemath-quickstart/README.md

 ## Notes

 Running Sage in VS Code works fine, but syntax highlighting will be a little off because VS Code thinks you're editing normal Python code.

+It's not yet possible to import `.sage` files as modules.
+The only officially-supported way to create reusable modules right now is to create a `.py` file and import it the same way you do in Python.
+However, `.py` files cannot access the Sage preparser, meaning that you must import things explicitly.
+To find how how to import a function for statement, use the handy `import_statements` function, e.g.

+    sage: import_statements(pi)
+    from sage.symbolic.constants import pi